 Just do it again if you do not see any changes.
 And the second time, use pinch-and-zoom to move the parts to the photo to fit in the circle that appears.
 Avoid the Black border in the top and bottom section of the photo when you keep it in the portrait mode for the screenshot.
 Such a photo may not fit the iPhone display in full size.
 Use pinch-and-zoom to exclude the black areas and any other portion you may not want to see in the caller ID screen.
-You may also try an image editor to adjust the width and height of the photo to match the iPhone screen.
-Information about iPhone display sizes is readily available in Google.